The Mindset for Better Barre Chords

 Taught by David Isaacs in Barre Chords in 28 Steps seriesLength: 32:12Difficulty: 0.0 of 5

-Over the next month, we’re going to work through a series of exercises and lessons that will gradually train your hands to nally master barre chords once and for all.
-But before we begin, there are a few points you need to keep in mind:
+Over the next month, we’re going to work through a series of exercises and lessons that will gradually train your hands to finally master barre chords once and for all.

 The Mindset for Better Barre ChordsLength: 32:12 Difficulty: 0.0 Members Only